guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-brokers/01-logging/README.md

 ### Step 4: (patch)

+The patch will update your Kafka broker statefulSet deployment and create the Splunk Universal Forwarder sidecar container.

 - Update the file 04-patch-shared-volume-and-splunk-uf.yml to match the name of your statefulSet deployment

 *This part must be changed to match the name of your statefulSet deployment:*